asadm/simple-react-universal-boilerplate/readme.md

 Simple React Universal Boilerplate
 ===========================

-my aim with this repo is to create a no-bullshit, fast, and easy to use react boilerplate (mostly for my personal projects).
+My aim with this repo is to create a no-bullshit, fast, and easy to use react boilerplate (mostly for my personal projects).
 Based on example from [express-react-views](https://github.com/reactjs/express-react-views/).
 Rendering the application server-side using express-react-views.